 - 1. met the university credit requirements - a.
 Minimum of 126 college credits. - b.
 Minimum of 36 credits at Concordia University Wisconsin. - c.
-Minimum of 20 education credits at Concordia University Wisconsin. - 2. earned a minimum of 2.75 GPA for all college credits. - 3. met course requirements for the appropriate education program. - 4. received full upper division status - 5. met all Wisconsin Department of Public Instruction requirements. - 6. been recommended by the Education Division faculty to receive the appropriate teaching license. - 7. passed a Praxis II content test in teaching major(s) (early childhood education, elementary/middle school education, subject areas for secondary and K-12 education) as well as teaching minor(s) when applicable. - 8. (if Lutheran Education emphasis) taken the required theology courses and received the recommendation of the Concordia University faculty for teaching in schools of the Lutheran Church-Missouri Synod.
+Minimum of 20 education credits at Concordia University Wisconsin. - 2. earned a minimum of 2.75 GPA for all college credits. - 3. met course requirements for the appropriate education program. - 4. received full upper division status - 5. met all Wisconsin Department of Public Instruction requirements. - 6. been recommended by the Education Division faculty to receive the appropriate teaching license. - 7. passed a content test (Praxis II or Language Testing International) in teaching major(s) (early childhood education, elementary/middle school education, subject areas for secondary and K-12 education) as well as teaching minor(s) when applicable. - 8. (if Lutheran Education emphasis) taken the required theology courses and received the recommendation of the Concordia University faculty for teaching in schools of the Lutheran Church-Missouri Synod.